 Academic Integrity and Student Conduct

-University Secretary Lea Pennock announced that between July 2004 and June 2005, the University had 52 cases of academic dishonesty heard by college and university panels.
-Of these, 47 students were found to be guilty (one student was suspended for a term, none were expelled, and the remainder were penalized with either failure in the class or with a grade reduction in the class).
+For the last academic year from July 2003 to June 2004, the university had 73 cases heard by college and university panels.
+Of these, 60 students were found to be guilty.
+Four were suspended for periods of one term or more, and three were expelled.
+The remainder were penalized with either outright failure in the class or with a grade reduction in the class.

 Most of the cases are being found in classes taught by the College of Arts and Science, particularly in classes such as humanities and social sciences which require submission of a significant amount of written work such as essays, reports and other assignments.
 Almost all of the 20,000 students at the university take classes in Arts and Science, particularly in their first and second years.
 About a third of the dishonesty cases in Arts and Science classes involve first-year students.